Diagnosis of Cystic Fibrosis

 A very small percentage of CF patients have normal salt levels in their sweat, in which case they have to be genetically tested to determine the presence of the defective gene.

-About 10% to 15% of all positive sweat tests are false positives, meaning that even though the test results suggest that the patient has CF, they do not in fact have the disease.
+About 10 to 15 percent of all positive sweat tests are false positives, meaning that even though the test results suggest that the patient has CF, they do not in fact have the disease.
 There are many conditions not related to CF that can cause false positive sweat test results.
 All positive tests should be repeated, usually the next day, and/or patients should be genetically screened.

 In newborn babies who cannot produce enough sweat for a sweat test, an IRT may be done.
 An IRT is a blood test that involves drawing blood a couple of days after birth and evaluating the presence of the protein trypsinogen.
 If the test is positive, it should be confirmed by a mutation analysis (i.e., genetic testing).
-The combination of an IRT and a mutation analysis is sensitive 90% to 100% of the time.
+The combination of an IRT and a mutation analysis is sensitive 90 to 100 percent of the time.

 As Na+ (sodium) and Cl- ions move across the membranes of the cells lining the airway, they generate what is called an electric potential difference (the amount of energy required to move an electrical charge from one point to another).
 In the nasal passages, this electric potential difference is known as the nasal potential difference (NPD), and it can be easily measured with a surface electrode.
 Because Na+ and Cl- transport is abnormal in CF patients, NPD measurements are very different in CF patients than in people who do not have CF.